AviatrixSystems/Docs/README.md

 HTML documentation is generated using [Sphinx](http://www.sphinx-doc.org/).
 Shortly after a commit is pushed to this repository, the latest source is turned into HTML files and published to [docs.aviatrix.com](https://docs.aviatrix.com).

 ## How To Generate
-If you'd like to generate the documentation yourself, follow the steps outlined below.
+If you'd like to generate the documentation yourself, follow the steps outlined below:

 ### Install Sphinx
 1. Install the latest version of [Sphinx](http://www.sphinx-doc.org/en/stable/install.html)